AhmedTElsharkawt/doccure/README.md

 - First download the project code.
 - Rename and edit .env example file.
+- Download vendor files, open terminal and run this command "composer install" instead of "composer update" to avoid errors.
+- upload the database file its name is doccuresharkawy.sql
 - Generate your application encryption key using php artisan key:generate.
-- Download vendor files, open terminal and run this command "composer install" instead of "composer update" to avoid errors.
 - Youn can accsess to admin dashboard by entering admin credentials in patints login.
 - Admin email is: admin@g.com
 - Admin password is: 123456789